mouseless/json-concepts/use-cases/02-client-code-generation.md

 ### Lower Cost of Change

 Since it is generated, you can change your design decisions to make it better at any time.
-For example, if you want to change `axios` and switch to `fetch`, it would require a rewrite for the client layer without code generation.
+For example, if you want to change `axios` to `fetch`, it would require a rewrite for the client layer without code generation.
 Another example, you may want to change the way you handle errors.
 If you use code generation, it won't cost you an extra.

 ### More Readable